FFL needed to reach their wide range of audiences with up to date and relevant information about the great work they do across the UK.

 What we did

-We began the project by defining the various audiences that FFLP wanted to reach, conducting an audit of existing content and discussing how to make relevant content accessible.
-We then mapped user journeys and ensured that the site content was easy for FFLP to update.
+We began the project by defining the various audiences that FFL wanted to reach, conducting an audit of existing content and discussing how to make relevant content accessible.
+We then mapped user journeys and ensured that the site content was easy for FFL to update.
 Our designers created a new online brand which worked well with established offline branding.

 The new site brought all content together, including blogs, resource libraries, award leader boards, news and social media, and also allowed content to be automatically targeted based on site visitors location.

-We made an intuitive schools portal area that is easy for schools admin staff and FFLP administrators and managers to use.
-We provided all the functionality required for schools to calculate their award progress, submit criteria and for the FFLP support team to validate or feedback on submissions.
+We made an intuitive schools portal area that is easy for schools admin staff and FFL administrators and managers to use.
+We provided all the functionality required for schools to calculate their award progress, submit criteria and for the FFL support team to validate or feedback on submissions.
 All this data was collated with two-way synchronisation with Microsoft Dynamics 2013.

 Platform selection Sitecore